-Modern ultrasound machines used for medical applications employ a $2^N$ binary array of receivers for beam forming, with typical array sizes of 16 or 32 receiver channels phase-shifted and summed together to extract coherent information.
-When used in multiples, the desired signals from each channel can be summed to yield a larger signal (increased by a factor N, where N is the number of channels), and the noise is increased by the square root of the number of channels.
+Modern ultrasound machines used for medical applications employ an array of receivers for beamforming, with typical CW Doppler array sizes of up to 64 receiver channels that are phase shifted and summed together to extract coherent information.
+When used in multiples, the desired signals from each of the channels can be summed to yield a larger signal (increased by a factor N, where N is the number of channels), whereas the noise is increased by the square root of the number of channels.
 This technique enhances the signal-to-noise performance of the machine.
-The critical elements in a beam-former design are the means to align the incoming signals in the time domain and the means to sum the individual signals into a composite whole.
+The critical elements in a beamformer design are the means to align the incoming signals in the time domain and the means to sum the individual signals into a composite whole.